-On the 11th October we were weeks away from the birth of our much-wanted and much-loved baby and the countdown was most definitely on to becoming parents and starting our next exciting chapter.
-That day we were concerned as the baby hadn't moved much so Carly headed to our hospital (Queen Charlotte's) to be checked over and monitored.
-Having heard our baby's heartbeat she returned home.
+On the 11th October 2017 we were a few weeks away from the birth of our much-wanted and much-loved baby and the countdown was most definitely on to becoming parents and starting our next exciting chapter.
+That day we were concerned as the baby hadn't moved much so headed to our hospital (Queen Charlotte's) to be checked over and monitored.
+Having heard our baby's heartbeat we returned home.
 However, something still wasn't right and we returned the following morning.
 At that point we found out that our baby had died.

 There is no possible way to describe the devastation, shock and panic that descends when you hear the words 'I'm so sorry, your baby has no heartbeat', and that day has changed us so much.